TheWolverine - Who's Next? A Look At Five 2022 Michigan Commitment Candidates

 Michigan is getting on a roll for next cycle.

-The Wolverines landed a commitment just 48 hours after National Signing Day when three-star 2022 River Rogue (Mich.)
-High defensive lineman Davonte Miles pulled the trigger on Friday.
+The Wolverines have now landed two 2022 commitments since National Signing Day earlier this month, with the latest being three-star offensive lineman Connor Jones.

-Michigan now has four commitments total and boasts the No. 9 recruiting class in the country, per Rivals.com.
+Michigan now has five commitments total and boasts the No. 7 recruiting class in the country, per Rivals.com.

 But of course, Michigan fans are already thinking about the next man up.